bitcoinhodler/GlacierProtocol/future.md

 altered on their way through the phone/printer.
 If Q3 or higher, assume shards are good, and scan in only the master descriptor.

-Type in that laptop's corresponding 59-word xprv.
+Type in that laptop's corresponding 24-word seed phrase.
 Script will verify that this key matches the same-numbered xpub in the descriptor.
-This verifies that each xprv has been copied down correctly, and that the xprv password stored with the descriptor has not been altered.
+This verifies that each seed phrase has been copied down correctly, and that the BIP39 password stored with the descriptor has not been altered.

 If Q1, display the first 10 receive addresses.
 Show BIP32 path for first, and index for each.
 Take photo with instant film or